 This is a documentary film that shows us the true story of one of the most tragic hijackings in Brazil.
 Sandro do Nascimento was a poor homeless guy with a difficult and sad background.
 In October 2002, while trying to mug people on a bus, he ends up taking 10 hostages.
 The whole situation was broadcasted live and went very badly.
 This documentary also shows us what life is like in the slums of Brazil and how criminal justice works in the country, especially when dealing with the lower classes.
 We also get to learn a little bit about Sandro’s childhood past from a social worker’s perspective.

 4. O Homem Que Copiava (The Man Who Copied)

 This movie tells us the story of André, a guy who lives an ordinary life with his mom until he falls in love with the girl next door.
 Having no money, but wanting to impress the girl at all costs, he starts to print fake money at his work.

 Tropa de Elite introduces us to the daily life of BOPE’s (Special Police Operations Battalion of the Rio de Janeiro Military Police) group of police officers and their captain, Roberto Nascimento.
 We’re also shown the stories of two childhood friends becoming policemen and fighting corruption in the precinct they work.
 There’s also a sequel, called Elite Squad: The Enemy Within.

 6. Meu Nome Não é Jhonny (My Name Ain’t Johnny)

 Learn Portuguese in Brazil at Caminhos Language Centre.
-Portuguese lessons for foreigners with good price and fun environment.
+Portuguese lessons for foreigners with a good price and fun environment.
 Learn Portuguese while helping a great cause.
-Caminhos can also help you with homestay in Rio de Janeiro.
+Caminhos can also help you with a homestay in Rio de Janeiro.